strobe-audio/strobe-hub/README.md

 - [ ] Move all source list manipulations into the zone
 - [ ] zones stop when all receievers removed
 - [ ] Fix rebuffering of new receivers
+- [x] use `Ecto.UUID` for all ids in `Otis.State` -- currently we're on
+	`:string` but I think this is a mistake
+- [x] replace phoenix websocket connection with raw TCP for control messages
+- [x] better receiver behaviour when broadcaster drops out (currently the processes don't crash until the timesync times-out)
+- [x] replace nanomsg with [simple TCP sockets]

 **Nice to have:**